patricksavalle/devops-project-template/content/monitoring-strategy.md

 # Monitoring and alerting strategy

 ```
-Clone this repo and document your specific methodology here:
+Clone this repo and document your monitoring strategy here: